 I set the withholding rate to 20% for this test.
 TreasuryDirect knows how much interest is included in the sale.
 The withholding rate only applies to the interest portion, not to the gross amount.
 TreasuryDirect does not withhold state taxes because I Bonds are exempt from state taxes.

 If you choose to have TreasuryDirect withhold taxes, the amount withheld for federal income tax will be in Box 4 of Form 1099-INT together with the interest amount in Box 3.
-Tax software will take them into account when you enter both amounts from the 1099 form.
+See Report I Bonds Interest in TurboTax, H&R Block, FreeTaxUSA for how to enter these in tax software.
 Make sure you download the 1099 form from TreasuryDirect next year.
 TreasuryDirect will send an email when the form is ready but you should set a reminder on your calendar in case you miss the email.

 Having TreasuryDirect withhold taxes from the sale is completely optional.
 I choose not to do that because I prefer to pay quarterly estimated taxes myself, but it works perfectly well if you prefer withholding.